WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod04/0402-Implementing Data Deduplication.md

   Measure-Command -Expression {Get-ChildItem –Path E:\ -Recurse}
   ```

-  > **Note:** You will use the values returned from the previous command later in the lab.
+  > **Note:** Record the values returned from the previous command as you will use them later in the lab.

 ### Results